schmittl/keyboard/README.md

 ### Linux

-Under Linux using `xkb` seems to work best across different DEs. `xkb` configuration is achieved by adding entries to a symbol and a rules file.
+Under Linux using `xkb` seems to work best across different DEs, although it does not work in virtual consoles. `xkb` configuration is achieved by adding entries to a symbol and a rules file.

-Alternatively `keyd` can be used to recreate the same keyboard layout.
+Alternatively `keyd` can be used to recreate the same keyboard layout and also works in virtual consoles.

 Configuration via `xmodmap` is also possible, but it is a deprecated mechanism.